FrakOverflow/Advent-2025-Day-1/README.md

 # Advent of Code 2025 - Day 1 - Parts 1 and 2 (COMPLETED)

-This repository contains my solutions for Day 1 of the Advent of Code 2025 challenge, implemented in C#.
+This repository contains my solution for Day 1 of the Advent of Code 2025 challenge, implemented in C#.
 The problem description is available on the [Advent of Code website](https://adventofcode.com/2025/day/1).

 ## Solution Overview